The observed Fisher information attached to the EM algorithm, illustrated on Shepp and Vardi estimation procedure for positron emission tomography: The Fisher information of PET scan

+{\bf Remark}.
+The Fisher information matrix is non-negative.
+Hence, the radiotracer estimates have a tendency towards negative correlations, yielding less noisy moving averages.

 {\bf Accuracy of Fisher information estimation}.
-If the incomplete data log likelihood function is quadratic enough near the MLE $\lambda^{(\infty)}$ of the charge $\lambda$, the Hessian is nearly constant in its vicinity, and estimation of the Fisher information should then be more stable than the estimation of the charge $\lambda$.
+If the incomplete data log likelihood function is quadratic enough near the MLE $\lambda^{(\infty)}$ of the radiotracer distribution $\lambda$, the Hessian is nearly constant in its vicinity, and estimation of the Fisher information should then be more stable than the estimation of $\lambda$ itself.
 This may allow to use the same formula for estimation of the Fisher information matrix under regularization modifications of the EM algorithm.
+The simpler estimate of the Fisher information announced in the Introduction, based directly on the data $p$ and $n^*$, will be presented again and compared in the sequel.

 {\bf The inverse of Fisher information}.
 The covariance matrix of the MLE is estimated by the inverse of the Fisher information matrix, the Cr\'{a}mer-Rao bound.
 Large matrices can't be inverted in practice.
 The inverse of a minor of the Fisher information matrix provides the covariance matrix of the MLE of the corresponding parameters, as if all other parameters are {\em known} to be equal to their MLE estimates.
-This is a common method to approximate standard errors in spatial data, typically from below.
+This is a common method to approximate standard errors in spatial data and Kriging interpolation, typically from below.
 This issue will need detailed study in application.